kazzle101/ShrimpRocks/README.md

 <img src='./images/readmeImgs/06_filter_touching_edge.png?raw=true' alt="Remove those that overlap the edge" width='300' />

-__Overlap Filter:__ Removes those that are overlapping/occluded, the sun's shadow or a stain on a pebble can result in a mask within a mask, these are removed:
+__Occlude Filter:__ Tidy up the mask, removes any small satellites that were captured when the mask was generated:

 <img src='./images/readmeImgs/07_filter_occluded.png?raw=true' alt="Remove those that overlap the edge" width='300' />